arjun-707/login-logout-jwt-nodejs/README.md

 **Description**

-This module is a common module for a website.
+This module is a common module for any website.
 As we all know that a website has: user registration, login, logout, password reset, etc sections.

 This app includes following APIs:
 - **user registration** `http://localhost:3000/user/register`: This will require data in POST request